-The aforementioned story CNN ran spoke of another addict - a mother who ignored her daughter's pleas for help with homework.
-The daughter became so desperate she sent her mother an email, which was subsequently ignored since mom was too busy on Facebook to notice she had incoming messages that were not coming in on that social network.
-The woman said she spent 20 hours a week on Facebook, and half of that was for work - the other half was fun.
+The aforementioned story CNN ran spoke of another addict—a mother who ignored her daughter's pleas for help with homework.
+The daughter became so desperate she sent her mother an email, which was subsequently ignored since mom was too busy on Facebook to notice she had incoming messages outside of the social network.
+The woman said she spent 20 hours a week on Facebook, and half of that was for work—the other half was fun.

 2. Marital Problems

-Spouses are bound to feel frustration if they are continuously ignored by their spouse who prefers the company of Facebook.
+In many cases, spouses are bound to feel frustrated if they are continuously ignored by their spouse who prefers the company of Facebook.
 This can occur in marriages already inflicted by problems, or it can occur in the happiest of unions.
 If a spouse becomes addicted to Facebook, strife can result which can put a wedge in the marriage that may be difficult to overcome.
 1 In worst case scenarios, marriages can break up, or be affected by affairs that are sparked through engaging in heavy interaction on the network, ignoring the relationship or other things at home.

 Marriages that already have problems may find the social-media engaged partner actively searching out old or new loves on the network.
 Figure, it's not hard to do being Facebook is not rooted in anonymity.
-Or spouses that feel neglected by their mate who spends way too much time on the network may go out and search out an affair to get attention - either their spouse's or someone else's.
+Or spouses feeling neglected by their mate who spends way too much time on the network may go out and search out an affair to get attention—either their spouse's or someone else's.